wasmerio/old-docs.wasmer.io/integrations/examples/instance.md

   World"-like project.
 ---

-# Instantiating a WASM module
+# Instantiating a Wasm module

 In this example we will be building a "Hello World"-like project.
-WebAssembly only supports passing integers and floats directly right now, thus to keep it simple we will be writing a host application that calls the `add_one` function of a guest WASM module, which adds `1` to the value passed as a parameter, and returns the result.
+WebAssembly only supports passing integers and floats directly right now, thus to keep it simple we will be writing a host application that calls the `add_one` function of a guest Wasm module, which adds `1` to the value passed as a parameter, and returns the result.

-The goal here is to show you the basics of using Wasmer, we'll focus on the steps required to get an instance out of a WASM module.
+The goal here is to show you the basics of using Wasmer, we'll focus on the steps required to get an instance out of a Wasm module.

 First we are going to want to initialize a new project.
 To do this we can navigate to our project folder, or create one.
 In this example, we will create a new project.
 Lets create it and navigate to it: